 “I said the preseason was the most fun time of my life,” the undrafted rookie receiver/return man said at his locker Monday afternoon.
 “In my eyes, I played four NFL football games.
 But I didn’t expect the jump to be what it was.
 Just with the fans and everything out there, I actually got goosebumps.
 And I was like, ‘Chill out, man.
 You’ve played four games already.’
 Even though they were preseason.
 But it was surreal.
 It really was.”

-Olszewski’s performance in the return game this summer earned him an unexpected spot on New England’s 53-man roster and convinced head coach Bill Belichick to slide him into Julian Edelman’s usual spot as the team’s primary punt returner.
-Though he was told Edelman could be used in that role against the Steelers, Olszewski wound up handling all five Pittsburgh punt without incident.
+Olszewski’s performance in the return game this summer earned him an unexpected spot on New England’s 53-man roster and convinced head coach Bill Belichick to slide him into Julian Edelman’s usual place as the team’s primary punt returner.
+Though he was told Edelman could be used in that role against the Steelers, Olszewski wound up handling all five Pittsburgh punts without incident.

 “Really the only thing that I’m doing right now has been the special teams, so every third down, I’m out there waiting for them to say, ‘Gunner, go,’ ” Olszewski said.
 “And then I’m out there like, ‘Let’s go, man.’ ”

 After calling for a fair catch on his first return, Olszewski found room to run on his second.
 Reading blocks from cornerbacks Jonathan Jones and J.C.
 Jackson, he fielded Kameron Canaday’s punt at his own 18-yard line and sprinted straight upfield, evading a diving Roosevelt Nix before front-flipping over Tyler Matekevich at the 38.